worldbank/rio-safe-space/Reproducibility Package/README.md

 List of analysis codes and outputs
 -------------------------------

 The provided code reproduces all numbers provided in text in the paper and all tables and figures in the paper, with the exception of Figure A1.
-Reproducing figure A1 requires access to identified data on riders home location (bolded dataset below.
+Reproducing figure A1 requires access to identified data on riders home location (bolded dataset below).

 All analysis code is stored in `dofiles/analysis/paper`.
 All outputs are saved to `outputs`.
 All the code can be run from the `Master.do` script, but the code to recreate each exhibit can also be run independently, as long as the folder globals and custom programs are set using the master.